JustinACoder/DebateArena/README.md

 # OpenDebate
-A place to have meaninful debates (at least, most of the time...)
+A place to have meaningful debates (at least, most of the time...)